 Seasons: Power Rangers Samurai & Power Rangers RPM

-Clash Of The Red Rangers feels like something the production staff came up with a the last minutes which many consider to be true due to the fact that this was the last thing the cast did before they wrapped up filming.
+Clash Of The Red Rangers feels like something the production staff came up with at the last minutes which many consider being true due to the fact that this was the last thing the cast did before they wrapped up filming.
 In this teamup, we are introduced to Professor Cog who is shown to be the antagonist to the RPM Rangers instead of Venjix.
 It is also revealed that Corinth is in a different dimension for some reason.
 Like the title tells us, this teamup only feature the Red RPM Ranger teaming up with the Samurai Rangers and does so in a half-assed way.
 Due to the air in his dimension being so polluted, Scott is not shown unmorphed for the entirety of this teamup.
 To put the “clash” in Clash Of The Red Rangers, the Samurai Rangers are sent to the RPM Dimension and Scott & Jayden are shown to get into a heated rivalry which includes a overdrawn race and a fight in a quarry.
 Eventually, the Samurai Rangers return to their dimension to aide the two reds in defeating Professor Cog but not before Emily tells Scott that his team says hi.
 After a fierce battle which includes the Scott using the Shark Attack Mode, the combined team are able to defeat Professor Cog.
-Usually this is when the teamup concludes but to fill time, the production staff decided to combine two movies which has Scott & Antonio fixing a car for the rest of the episode while the Samurai Rangers fight on horseback to battle one of Master Xandred’s generals.
+Usually, this is when the teamup concludes but to fill time, the production staff decided to combine two movies which have Scott & Antonio fixing a car for the rest of the episode while the Samurai Rangers fight on horseback to battle one of Master Xandred’s generals.